kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-rancher-integration-charts.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-While soft dependencies for Kubewarden charts are ok, they are implemented directly in Rancher Explorer UI logic, as per Rancher policy.
+While soft (optional) dependencies for Kubewarden charts are ok, they are implemented directly in Rancher Explorer UI logic, as per Rancher policy.
 This could be improved.